Zondax/golem/pkg/zdb/readme.md

 - **Extensible**: Connector mechanism to add support for additional database types.
 - **Robustness**: In-built logging and error-handling features.
 - **Retry Mechanism**: Automatic retries for failed database connections.
+- **OpenTelemetry Integration**: Configurable observability with tracing and metrics for database operations.
 - **Mocks**:  Provides mock implementations for DBConnector and ZDatabase interfaces, making it straightforward to unit test the package components without setting up actual database connections

 ## Installation